CD55 deficiency: Diagnosis

 CHAPLE syndrome patients are generally diagnosed through a combination of clinical presentation, histology, and genetic testing.
 Although symptom presentation may vary, patients generally present with early-onset gastrointestinal symptoms, edema, malnutrition, hypoalbuminemia, and hypogammaglobulinemia.
 Histopathological assessment of intestinal biopsy samples or resections revealed extensive lymphangiectasia, and suggest a diagnosis of primary intestinal lymphangiectasia.
 Patients are also susceptible to large-vein thrombosis.

 Treatment

-Once a diagnosis is made, the treatment is based on an individual’s clinical condition.
+Once a diagnosis is made, the treatment is based on an individual's clinical condition.
 Kurolap and colleagues treated patients with off-label eculizumab, a humanized anti-C5 monoclonal antibody and complement inhibitor, and it was shown to have beneficial outcomes over an 18-month period.
 Investigators at Marmara University in Istanbul, Turkey, and the National Institute of Allergy and Infectious Diseases at the US National Institutes of Health in Bethesda, Maryland currently have clinical protocols to study new approaches to the diagnosis and treatment of this disorder.
+Pozelimab is the first therapeutic approved for treatment of CHAPLE disease, receiving FDA approval Aug 2023.